Raymonoir/CO320-Assignment1-Defining-a-class/README.md

 C0320: Introduction to Object-Oriented Programming Assignment1 Defining a class
 --------------------------------------------------------------------------------------
 This task was used to test our ability to create an object orientated class in the form of a car park.
+We had around two weeks to complete the task

+I recieved a first for this assignment.